styrocutz/styrocutz/README.md

 　‿ ‿ ‿ ‿ ‿ ‿ ‿ ‿　‿ ‿ ‿ ‿ ‿ ‿ ‿ ‿

+ I am currently not mentally well . so please iwc thanks

  I'm proship , dark ship and comship .
 I have NO dni but if you don't like proshippers I sugest you to not int with me and/or block me .
 I darkship and comship to cope with my paraphilic and hypersexual thoughts .
 I won't speak openly about it unless you ask , but even if you do ..
 I might not be comfortable with sharing so theres no point in you asking anyways really .

  I get upset / angry easily .
 Usually over the smallest of stuff and will usually have '' dni , iyaor or dniuii/dniucf '' in my discord status .